int128/gitbucket-docker/README.md

 | `labels`                          | Additional labels.
 Defaults to `{}`
 | `environment`                     | Additional environment variables.
 Defaults to `{}`
 | `enableServiceLinks`              | Indicates whether information about services should be injected into pod's environment variables.
 Defaults to `true`
+| `useDefaultServiceAccount`        | Indicates whether the `default` ServiceAccount should be used.
+Otherwise a ServiceAccount with the name `gitbucket.fullname` will be created.
+Defaults to `true`

 ## External database